johnshearing/ControlTechniciansTroubleshootingCheckList/README.md

         1. Caution!
            > Pneumatic equipment can move with explosive speed.
 Stay clear!
-           > Hydraulic oil under pressure is very dangerous: Oil and may come out with enough force to sever limbs.
+           > Hydraulic oil under pressure may come out with enough force to sever limbs.
            > Even when the pump is off the oil may be pressurized by an accumulator or by a heavy load on the hydraulic cylinders.
            > Hot oil burns
            > Oil injection injuries usually result in amputation.
-           > So when opening hydraulic fittings: use tools, and keep hands clear of fittings, and watch for falling loads.
+           > So when opening hydraulic fittings: use tools, keep hands clear of fittings, and watch for falling loads as oil is released from cylinders.

         2. Excessive noise?
             > Air in the system?
 Perhaps there is air in the system from having been run dry.